jigneshder/AutoInflate/README.md

 ## ListView's header and footer

-Using `AutoInflateLayout` you can add header and footer to `ListView` like this:
+Using `AutoInflateLayout` header and footer can be added to `ListView` like this:

 ```xml
 <com.kboyarshinov.autoinflate.AutoInflateLayout